agrawalp101/Python_Fall_2018/README.md

 ### Description:
 This workshop series will provide a brief overview of Python programming and some research-useful Python packages.
 This course will not cover “how to program;" attendees are expected to have introductory-level experience in at least one other programming language.

+### Prerequisites
+The lessons in this course are interactive in nature.
+In order to attend this class, you will need a laptop with a working Python installation and the following Python packages installed:  NumPy, Matplotlib, Mayavi, H5Py, F2Py, and Cython.

-Please refer to the software_installation.pdf file in this repository for instructions on installing Python using the Conda environment manager.
-If you need one-on-one help installing Python/Conda, please drop by during the optional, September 20th session.
-Alternatively, send me an email, and we can set up a time to meet in my office (ARC 677; east campus).
+The most straightforward way to install this software via the Conda environment managers.
+Please refer to the software_installation.pdf file in this repository for instructions on installing Conda, Python, and the required packages.
+If you need one-on-one help with the installationp rocess, please drop by during the optional, September 20th session.
+Alternatively, feel free to send me an email, and we can set up a time to meet in my office (ARC 677; east campus).

 ### Part 1:  Python Essentials
 Sep.
 20: &nbsp;Python installation help (Optional; walk-in)